flow-typed/flow-typed/CONTRIBUTING.md

 To be super clear:

 1. You can't import types from other libdefs in flow-typed
-1. You can import types built into Flow (e.g. from `react`), only if you put the import statement inside the module declaration
+1. You can import types built into Flow (e.g. from `react` or `fs`), only if you put the import statement inside the module declaration

 [Further discussion here](https://github.com/flow-typed/flow-typed/issues/1857) and [here](https://github.com/flow-typed/flow-typed/issues/2023).